 - As an indoor herb.

 - Containers – these can be above ground or planted into the ground (and pulled out to bring the plant indoors for winter).
+Make sure they have drainage holes.

 - As a companion plant near carrots, cabbage, beans, or sage.

-- Raised garden beds.
+- In raised garden beds.

 Keeping Rosemary Plants Healthy